pydatasci-repos/pydatasci/README.md

 In writing a paper about meta-analysis of deep learning activation values that compared graph neural networks, CNNs, and LSTMs - I found myself comparing multiple models with multiple parameters.
 I was burdened by questions like: Had I already tried these parameters?
 How was I going to save the metrics to compare to other models?
 I was literally screenshotting my parameters and charts.
 That's not conducive to the scientific method.
 When I took a look at other tools in the space, I found they were either: cloud-only, too complex/ bad documentation, or too proprietary/ close-walled.

 # Functionality:
-* Compresses a dataset (csv, tsv, parquet) to keep track of.
+- Compresses a dataset (csv, tsv, parquet) to keep track of.
-* Derives informative featuresets and/ or labels from that dataset.
+- Derives informative featuresets and/ or labels from that dataset.
-** Treats validation sets (3rd split) and cross-folds (k-fold) as first-level citizens.
+-- Treats validation sets (3rd split) and cross-folds (k-fold) as first-level citizens.
-* Queues hypertuning jobs and batches.
+- Queues hypertuning jobs and batches.
-* Calculates and saves performance model metrics of each model.
+- Calculates and saves performance model metrics of each model.
-* Visually compares models to find the best one.
+- Visually compares models to find the best one.
-* Scales out to run cloud jobs (data size, training time) by toggling `cloud_queue = True`.
+- Scales out to run cloud jobs (data size, training time) by toggling `cloud_queue = True`.

 # Community:
-Much to automate there is.
-Simple it must be.
-ML is a broad space with a lot of challenges to solve.
+*Much to automate there is.
+Simple it must be.* ML is a broad space with a lot of challenges to solve.
 Let us know if you want to get involved.
 We plan to host monthly dev jam sessions and data science lightning talks. `layne <at> pydatasci.com`
 * **Data types:** tabular, longitudinal, image, audio, video, graph, gaming.
 * **Analysis types:** classification, regression, dimensionality redeuction, recurrent, generative, reinforcement, NLP.